 There are reasons that our average halibut are 3 times bigger than the ones from Seward, Homer or Sitka.
 There is a reason that our king salmon catch rate is the highest in the state.
 There is a reason that our peak king salmon season is three months long while at most other locations, the king salmon season is 3 or 4 weeks long at best.

 I will present the facts and reasons.
 It is up to you to decide if this is an honest and compelling argument.
 If it is, it should trump any other reason to choose where to go for a great fishing experience at an Alaskan fishing lodge.

 The problem is that there are literally tens of thousands of fishermen fishing there!
 So, it shouldn't surprise anyone that the chances of actually catching a big halibut in those locations are now very low.
 That is why the average halibut caught there is only 15 lb.
-Our average halibut is 45 lb because we don't have the overwhelming fishing effort that they do.
+Our average halibut is over 40 pounds because we don't have the overwhelming fishing effort that they do.

 Other places are so far away from the Gulf of Alaska that they just don't have an abundance of halibut or salmon.
 They never did.
 They never will.
 They are not on the migratory pathway of these fish.

 Some locations are on the pathway but sadly for them, they are last in line.
 California is last in line to catch even its own king salmon.
 They are caught in Alaska first, in British Columbia second, then Washington and Oregon.

 If you are from California, you know what I'm talking about!
 So even if a fishing lodge is isolated and doesn't have overwhelming fishing effort, they will catch very little fish if they are off the migratory pathway and/or last in line.

 King Salmon Catch Analysis